-Semmes, Alabama summers can really put your air conditioner to work fighting the temperatures.
-If you are engaged in a battle between high energy bills and home cooling, there are maintenance tasks you can undertake that can help to lower your expenses and keep you comfortable.
+Semmes, Alabama summers can really put your air conditioner to work fighting high temperatures and humidity.
+If you are engaged in a battle between high energy bills and home cooling, there are maintenance tasks you can undertake that can help to lower your expenses while maintaining your home’s comfort.

 Change Your Filter

 Changing the filter in your air conditioner can lower your energy costs by as much as 15 percent.
-You should change or clean your filter once a month during the summer for the best results.
+You should change or clean your filter every one to three months for the best results.
+If you own pets, check and possibly change it every month.
 How often you change your filter will depend on the kind you use.
 If you are not familiar with how to do this, ask your HVAC professional to show you how it’s done during the next maintenance visit.

 Landscaping Around the Unit

 Take extra care with the area around the outdoor unit.
 Bushes, leaves, and plants should be at least two feet away on all sides.
 Make sure to keep grass carefully trimmed in this area as well.
 If the landscaping around your unit is cluttered, it will have difficulty pulling in air and operating efficiently.

 Pay attention to your thermostat settings to ensure you are setting temperatures practically, and for efficiency according to the season.
 The U.S. Department of Energy recommends a setting of 78 degrees in summer when you need cooling.
 Turn the thermostat up during periods when you are away from home or when you are generally inactive, such as overnight.